Alumian/CEPGP/README.md

 The addon is entirely GUI based and the frame is designed to only appear automatically on raid bosses.

 Functionality:
-* Either /bcepgp or /bce can be used as a valid command call
+* Either /cepgp or /cep can be used as a valid command call
-* show - Shows the bcepgp window
+* show - Shows the cepgp window
-* debug - Enables debug mode
 * setdefaultchannel - Changes the default reporting channel.
 This is set to Guild by default
 * version - Allows you to check if each raid member is running the addon - and if so, what version of the addon they are using

-**Note: bcepgp is a context sensitive addon and elements will be visible when they are relevent**
+**Note: cepgp is a context sensitive addon and elements will be visible when they are relevent**

 Any function that involves modifying EPGP standings requires you to be able to edit officer notes to have it available to you.